-From the above, the statutory reserve is mandatory formed from the profits of each financial year and remains in equity of the Company to offset any losses incurred in the future and is taxed in each period in which they were formed and therefore is tax exempted.
+The statutory reserve is mandatory formed from the profits of each financial year and remains in equity of the Company to offset any losses incurred in the future and is taxed in each period in which they were formed and therefore is tax exempted.

-Reserve actuarial income reflects actuarial gains and losses which are presented in a fiscal year and are recognized completely and directly in Comprehensive income of current year.
+Actuarial income reserves reflect actuarial gains and losses which are presented in a fiscal year and are recognized completely and directly in the Statement of Total Comprehensive income of the current year.